ashemath/wizardlab-bind9/README.md

 ## Overview
 This project will setup a BIND 9 DNS server using `docker compose`.
-While this project could be usefull in other contexts, it's primary purpose is to serve as a repository for Wizardlab's DNS service.
+While this project could be useful in other contexts, it's primary purpose is to serve as a repository for Wizardlab's automated DNS service.

 ## Wizardlab?
 [github.com/ashelab/wizardlab](https://github.com/ashemath/wizardlab)

 Wizardlab is a testing/development environment that I design for professional development and free entertainment.
 It's based around a multimachine Vagrant file and configuring things with Ansible.